caitlanjeffrey/bamazon/README.md

 Caitlan Jeffrey

 # Special Thanks
-Thanks to my TA's for helping me through my project!
+Thanks to my Tutor (Isabel) and TA's (Austin and Leah) for helping me through my project!